-Open to current and prospective full-time UBC graduate students regardless of citizenship or visa status.
+This award is open to current and prospective full-time UBC graduate students regardless of citizenship or visa status.
 Averages \$16,000 (CDN).
+International students are not eligible to apply for SSHRC Awards.
+For details, please see: Affiliated Fellowships Doctoral Program - Graduate School - University of British Columbia - Vancouver - Canada (ubc.ca)